Toffery/hand-tracking/README.md

 ![header](Header/1.png)

-To pick a colour pick up your forefinger and middle finger together and point them at chosen colour as below.
+To pick a colour pick up your forefinger and middle finger together as below.

 ![two_fingers](two_fingers.jpeg)

+Then point them at chosen colour.
 This colour will highlight a bit as below.

 ![header4](Header/5.png)